lizmat/raku-all-modules/jonathanstowe/NativeHelpers-Array/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *panda* :
+Assuming you have a working perl6 installation you should be able to install this with *zef* :

-    panda install .
+    zef install .

 Remote installation

-    panda install NativeHelpers::Array
+    zef install NativeHelpers::Array

 Other install mechanisms may be become available in the future.